daithioc95/MS1/README.md

 When the location is selected, experience relvant to this location apeears in an expanded box.
 I have included icons with links to media and files to back up my experience.

+For mobile, I included the same content, however to make up for lack of visuals compared to the desktop version, I included the organisations logos.

 ### Porfolio
+For the portfolio seciton, I included a simple bootstrap grid design to show each project in a size-responsive manner.

 ### Contact
+The contact seciton is designed using a bootstrap form.
+An icon is used to transition into this section with relevant information prompted to contact the designer.

 ## Technologies Used
 The main technologies used are as below.